Kanokjann/Bikedata/README.md

 - Invest in marketing and promotions during weekday to maximize revenue and gain more member rider.
 - Focus on expanding and promothing campaign for a short ride type (less than 20 mins).
 - Implement a new segmentation especially for long duration ride (above 50 mins) to attract casual to become a membership.
+- Create new campaign for weekday and weekend ride.

 ### Limitations
 This study is using the data from 2019Q2 - 2020Q1.